-Before running the import, deselect the 'Sort Features Alphabetically' checkbox on the 'Objects' page of the 'Preferences' dialog (Start > Workspace > Preferences > Preferences).
+Before running the import, deselect the 'Sort Features Alphabetically' checkbox on the 'Objects' page of the Preferences window (Start > Desktop > Preferences > Preferences).
 This ensures that the fields are imported and organized in Enterprise Architect in the same order as in the source.

-Click on the target Package in the Project Browser.
+Click on the target Package in the Browser window.

-Ribbon Publish > Technologies > ArcGIS > Import ArcGIS Workspace XML or Publish > Import XMI > Import Model XMI : Other XML File Formats > ArcGIS or Design > Package > Manage > Import Package (XMI) : Other XML File Formats > ArcGIS Context Menu Right-click on Package Extensions ArcGIS Import ArcGIS Workspace XML, or Right-click Import/Export Import Package from XMI File: Other XML Formats ArcGIS Keyboard Shortcuts Ctrl+Alt+I : Other XML Formats ArcGIS
+Ribbon Publish > Technologies > Publish > ArcGIS > Import ArcGIS Workspace XML or Publish > Model Exchange > Import-XML > Import Package from XML : Other XML Formats > ArcGIS Context Menu Right-click on Package Specialize ArcGIS Import ArcGIS Workspace XML

+Keyboard Ctrl+Alt+I : Other XML Formats Shortcuts ArcGIS